 Furthermore, we asked the teachers concerned to tell us which pupils had behaviour problems, irrespective of any official diagnosis.
 The trial found that these pupils did much better than average.
 In fact, their increase in reading age was 12.4 months - a boost of one complete year.

 Even more interestingly was that there was no measurable difference in improvements between classes run by teaching assistants and those run by a teacher.

 The results of the pilot study were a great success, but we’re not going to rest on our laurels when it comes to testing.
-We continue to monitor, evaluate and refine the programme as we work in partnership with ReadingWise schools, local authorities and academy chains.
+We continue to monitor, evaluate and refine the programme as we work in partnership with schools, local authorities and multi-academy trusts.

-Further RCTs are also planned, and this time on a much larger scale.
-It’s all part of our mission to bring the most effective and proven literacy intervention to poor readers both here and abroad.
+Further RCTs are also planned.
+It’s all part of our mission to bring the most effective and proven literacy intervention to future readers globally.
+Get in touch with any questions.